tokenized/tokenized-sdk-example-react/README.md

     npm start

 If Webpack doesn’t open the app in your browser automatically, browse to [http://localhost:3000](http://localhost:3000).
+The port can be overriden using the PORT environment variable.
 Any changes you save to the code will be updated live.

 ---